ebrahimebrahim/udacity-cpp-02-system-monitor/README.md

 and then they will get moved to their proper position at the next sorting.

 CPU usage readings for processes seem to agree with results from htop.
-But something is not right: cpu usage can be over 100% sometimes.
+Something odd: cpu usage can be over 100% sometimes.
 This also happens in htop.
-I suspect it's becuase processes can spend time on multiple cpus, but we are only dividing by "uptime."
+It's becuase processes can spend time on multiple cpus, and we are dividing the total spent by system uptime.

-The quantity advertized as `RAM[MB]` of a process is not really memory usage, but rather some mysterious quantity called "virtual memory size."
+The quantity advertised as `RAM[MB]` of a process is not physical memory usage, but rather "virtual memory size."
-This is documented in `man proc`, but I don't really understand what it means.
-The same number shows up as `M_SIZE` (column labled `VIRT`) in htop; it doesn't seem to be very related to `MEM%`.